lmr-hh/docxtmpl/README.md

 ## Using the Service

-The `docx-templater` service accepts Multipart `POST` requests containing exactly one `template` file and a `data` field containing a JSON object with the templating context.
+The `docxtmpl` service accepts Multipart `POST` requests containing exactly one `template` file and a `data` field containing a JSON object with the templating context.
 A request might look like this:

 ```http
 POST / HTTP/1.1